akhilben/angular-awesome/README.md

   There is no doubt that Angular CLI has covered most of the recommended configurations out of the box for us.
 But we can still make it better :heart_eyes_cat:!

   ### TSLint
-  Angular CLI generates a basic set of tslint rules for us for **static code analysis** and uses [codelyzer](https://github.com/mgechev/codelyzer) rules by [@mgechev](https://github.com/mgechev).
+  Angular CLI generates a basic set of tslint rules for us for **static code analysis** using [codelyzer](https://github.com/mgechev/codelyzer) by [@mgechev](https://github.com/mgechev).
 Below is the recommended configuration:
   ```js
   {
   // The rules component-selector and directive-selector have the following arguments: